-As far as residential and flat roofing contractors are concerned, slate is one of the most high-end roofing materials available today.
+As far as residential roofing contractors are concerned, slate is one of the most high-end roofing materials available today.
 Featuring a stone composition, slate is resistant to almost all issues that plague other comparable materials, easily making it one of the longest-lasting residential roofing systems.
 Additionally, its natural stone texture adds an elegant aesthetic to any home.

 Despite its many merits, slate is not without its limitations and disadvantages.
 Understanding these points should help you determine if slate is suitable material for your roof.
 Read on as Evans Roofing and Gutters Inc. shares a few tips about slate roof replacement and what you can expect from it.